Getting more women into leadership roles could boost the economy by almost $900 million, according to new research commissioned by FlexCareers...

 If there was one ‘right’ choice that applied to everyone, it might be easier, but life is really about the continual exploration of how to be our best selves.
 There is more than one way to put our best foot forward, and if at first you don’t succeed – you will be able to dust yourself off and try again.

 Betsy is a FlexCareers community member who kindly offered to share her story.
-If you have a story you’d like to share, you can use the link below or email us at or email us at [email protected]
+If you have a story you’d like to share, you can contact us here.

 FlexCareers is Australia and New Zealand’s most experienced Return to Work partner, offering a variety of products and services to individuals and organisations.